When Are Taxes Due Each Year?

 In short, personal taxes are usually due on April 15 unless Emancipation Day causes the deadline to be moved.
 IRS.gov is a great place to check whether the personal tax deadline is any day other than April 15th.

 Businesses have a few other deadlines to worry about.
-Note that the following deadlines are only valid for 2016 because holidays or special occurrences like Leap Year may cause these dates to change.
+Holidays or special occurrences like Leap Year may cause these dates to change.
 Typically, W-2s to employees are due at the beginning of February.
-This year, it was February 2.
-At the end of February (in 2016, this was February 29), businesses must send their employees' W-2s and their business W-3s to the Social Security Administration.
+At the end of February, businesses must send their employees' W-2s and their business W-3s to the Social Security Administration.
 If businesses volunteered to file employees' W-2s and 1099s electronically, they're due the last day of March.

 S-corporations and C-corporations that use the calendar year as their fiscal calendar must pay taxes a whole month earlier than most people.
 This year, that day fell on March 15.
 The general rule is that whatever fiscal year your corporation is using, taxes are due on the 15th day of the third month of the fiscal year.

 Note that businesses paying quarterly taxes will typically pay on January 15, April 15, June 15, and September 15 (generally, the recognized end of each quarter).

 Holidays are the most typical cause for tax deadlines to change, but weekends and filing extensions could also affect the due date for personal and business taxes.
 Note that amended returns do not have a deadline, but you should file within three years of the original return in order to claim a refund.
 Also note that if the IRS grants you an extension to file, this extension payment will generally be due in mid-October.
 Filing for an extension must be done by the same due date as regular personal taxes—on tax day.